History of Six Flags Magic Mountain in Timeline

 2005: Astroworld Closure

-In 2005, when Astroworld closed, the ride was put in storage at Six Flags Darien Lake.
+When Astroworld closed in 2005, the Shockwave ride was put in storage at Six Flags Darien Lake.

 June 22, 2006: Six Flags Exploring Options for Magic Mountain

-On June 22, 2006, Six Flags, Inc. announced that it was exploring options for six of its parks, including Magic Mountain and its neighboring water park, Hurricane Harbor, citing dwindling attendance due to rowdy behavior as a reason.
+On June 22, 2006, Six Flags, Inc. announced it was exploring options for six of its parks, including Magic Mountain and Hurricane Harbor.
+Rumors began that the park could be sold to real estate developers due to dwindling attendance from rowdy behavior and a desire to move Six Flags into more of a family park direction.

-By the fall of 2006, Six Flags confirmed that Magic Mountain had remained for sale, but that it would be sold to a company that would continue to operate it as a park.
+By the fall of 2006, Six Flags confirmed that Magic Mountain had remained for sale but would only be sold to a company that would continue to operate it as a park.

 In 2006, Tatsu, a Bolliger & Mabillard flying roller coaster, was added, causing a temporary closure of Revolution and Roaring Rapids to allow construction to take place.
 Tatsu has a suspended-track orientation featuring vehicles that recline passengers with their backs against the track and facing the ground.